 Every effort will be made to complete assessments within 14 days of submission.

 No. Your participation will not be used in any way by your local evaluator.
 Your submission will not include your full name, will be assessed by someone not associated with your school system and the results and comments of your submission will only be shared with you.
-As part of the Fall 2019 cohort, we will collect aggregated information including pass/fail rates, but this data will not be associated with you in any way.
 After completing the micro-credential, you are welcome to document or share your work connected to this micro-credential as part of your professional growth plan or evaluation.
 But you own your work and results and the decision to share them.

 Because the micro-credential is self-paced and personalized, the time needed for completion will vary.
 You will be asked to complete and submit several artifacts that document your thinking, teaching, and practice.
 You may also choose to conduct research and/or read or view resources included in the micro-credential.
 For most learners, the micro-credential will take at least 10-12 hours to complete.
 You may also be asked to voluntarily complete short surveys and provide feedback about the micro-credential and process.
 In total, this feedback would take more than 30 minutes.